adammcodes/pokemechanics/README.md

 **Key Helper Functions:**

-- `getBasePokemonName(name)` - Strips regional suffixes (e.g., "rattata-alola" → "rattata")

-  - Required for `fetchPokemonSpeciesByName()` API calls (only accepts base names)
-  - Prevents 404 errors when fetching species data

 - `getVariantPokemonName(speciesData, regionName)` - Determines correct variant name

   - Returns variant name (e.g., "rattata-alola") if Pokemon has regional form for that region
   - Returns base name if no variant exists for the region
   - Used for Pokemon data and GraphQL queries to get correct encounters/moves

+- `findSpriteFromPokemonData` - Determines the correct sprite url to use given:

+  - pokemonData = The response data from the pokeapi REST endpoint /pokemon/:name
+  - generationName e.g. "generation-i"
+  - versionGroup e.g. "red-blue"

 **Implementation Flow:**

-1. Extract base name from URL parameter using `getBasePokemonName(name)`
+1. Extract name from URL parameter then use it in the `/pokemon/:name` REST endpoint
-2. Fetch species data with base name: `fetchPokemonSpeciesByName(baseName)`
+2. Fetch species data with species name: `fetchPokemonSpeciesByName(speciesName)`
 3. Determine region from version group and pokedex data
 4. Get actual variant name: `getVariantPokemonName(speciesData, regionName)`
 5. Fetch Pokemon data and GraphQL with variant name for correct encounters